Compare & Contrast

 - At the end, I ask children to compare & contrast objects by giving at least 2 differences using any vocabulary component.

 Per usual, I was unable to find materials that met my needs, so I made some myself!

-These materials are broken down into 4 categories:
+These materials are broken down into 4 compare & contrast categories by:

 To adapt to the current times and to save trees, I made no-print materials using Google Slides as well as PDF worksheets.

 How To Use Materials